 - Help manage the list-keeping responsibilities; communicate with your team manager and/or AGC any last-minute changes to your squad before/during your session.

 - Be vigilant against the sharing of any water bottles or personal snacks.
 Anyone displaying cold/flu symptoms must be sent to the AGC, who should ensure they leave the session immediately.

 - Please wear the current ANZA Soccer coaches shirt, because this promotes our current coaches’ sponsor.

 Safety-management officers (SMOs) – masks on at all times, yellow top or vest

 - Arrive 15-20 minutes early to be ready for incoming participants.

-- If you are directing foot traffic, direct players where to go on entrance and exit from their designated pitch; it’s also important to be vocal in directing everyone to keep to the 1-meter (from mini-teammates) and 3-meter (from those in other mini-teams) distance rules at all times, including before check-in and while waiting for rides near the parking lot.
+- If you are directing foot traffic, direct players where to go on entrance and exit from their designated pitch; it’s also important to be vocal in directing everyone to keep to the 1-metre (from mini-teammates) and 2-metre (from those in other mini-teams) distance rules at all times, including before check-in and while waiting for rides near the parking lot.